ckottke/ckottke.github.io/research.md

 analysis, geometry and topology, and in problems arising from mathematical physics, particularly gauge theory and string theory.

-Here is a full [research statement](docs/research.pdf), and a [curriculum vitae](docs/kottke_cv.pdf).
+Here is a (slightly out of date) [research statement](docs/research.pdf), and a [curriculum vitae](docs/kottke_cv.pdf).

 My current research projects include

 - The study of the moduli spaces of magnetic monopoles, on R^3 (with an aim of compactifying the moduli spaces and proving Sen's conjecture for their L^2 cohomology) and more general 3-manifolds with asymptotically conic ends.
 Some of this work is joint with R. Melrose and M. Singer.
-I'm co-organizing a workshop [The Sen conjecture and beyond](senworkshop) which will take place at UCL in June 2017.
+I co-organized a workshop [The Sen conjecture and beyond](senworkshop) which took place at UCL in June 2017.
 - A construction of the Dirac operator on the free loop space of a compact manifold, with the goal of being able to treat it seriously as a differential operator and eventually to understand Witten's index formula for the elliptic